-What I refer to as Shaun's Castle has "temporarily" resided atop a bookcase in our den for almost ten years.
-Until recently, I have had a real hangup about finishing quarter scale projects, but now that Shaun Crawford is actively doing his workshops again, I was inspired to show the castle I made with him at the late Beth Lane's.
+What I refer to as Shaun's Castle has "temporarily" resided atop a bookcase in our den for over ten years.
+I made it in a workshop with Shaun Crawford years ago at the late Beth Lane's home in Tularosa, NM.

 NOTE: Our den has a high peaked ceiling and the very tall angular hand carved Don Quixote on the right was a gift from my husband almost 50 years ago.
 He went across the International Bridge at Zaragoza, Mexico, with his father to get one for me after I had seen one at the old market and was fascinated by it.
 Ask me to tell you about that speaker box sometime, too....